rhc07/CV/README.md

 #### - Communication
 Having excellent communicational skills was essential in order to succeed in my revious roles.
 At Social Misfits Media, was creating content on a daily basis and delivered powerful and consice messages on each of their social media platforms.

-#### - Inquisitive
-I love learning and Makers Academy has only made me more committed to exploring development and code craftsmanship.

 ## Education